Bill of materials: devil's in the software details

 The morning of last December was disastrous for the U.S. government.
 As the last month of 2020 started, FireEye, a cybersecurity company, announced that a state-sponsored hacker stole its red teams' tools.

 As the company found out, the breach involved the SolarWinds Orion system and infrastructure monitoring and management platform, among others used by government agencies.

-Software providers were not mandated to reveal information on their product, and companies just didn't bother to do it,Nikhil Gupta.
+Software providers have not been mandated to reveal information about everything inside of their product, and most haven’t taken the initiative to provide it proactively,Nikhil Gupta.

 It took weeks to understand the scope of the attack, which has entered history as one of the worst cyber incidents.
 Most of the U.S. government departments were infected together with hundreds of other organizations, including NATO, the European Parliament, and the U.K. government, to name a few.